www.scantips.com

 2. Find an Equivalent Exposure B to be equal to A

-Fields A don't change, and EV difference is shown.
+Fields in A don't change, and EV difference is shown.

 The selections above provide the possible camera settings.
 Half stops are marked with *½.

-The wide range prevents some extreme computed settings from going out of range, but extremes could still make that possible.
+The wide range prevents most extreme computed settings from going out of range, but extremes could still make that possible, which might take a couple of tries.

 In the calculator: